Legislative Activity

 Time (ET) Session

-12:04 PM ONE MINUTE SPEECHES - The House proceeded with one minute speeches which by direction of the Chair, would be limited to 15 per side of the aisle.
+07:11 PM ONE MINUTE SPEECHES - The House proceeded with further one minute speeches.

 Most Recent Votes